TarekRaafat/skalex/ARCHITECTURE.md

 ---

-## 7. Collection Store Object
+## 8. Collection Store Object

-`Skalex.collections[name]` is a plain object, the single source of truth for a collection's in-memory state:
+`Skalex.collections[name]` is a plain object - the single source of truth for a collection's in-memory state:

 ```js
 {